sethfannin/portfolio/genai-ops-roadmap/README.md

-# GenAI Product Ops – 90-Day Delivery Roadmap
+# G🤖 GenAI 90-Day – Product Roadmap

 A cross-functional roadmap I created to support AI product delivery across engineering, cyber, and DevOps.
 This framework accelerated delivery by 50% and was used in defense/government and commercial use cases.